 According to the Norwegian Climate Act § 3, the Norwegian goal is for greenhouse gas emissions in 2030 to be reduced by «at least 50 and up to 55 per cent from the emission level in the reference year 1990».
 According to section 4 of the Act, Norway aims to become a «low-emission society by 2050», where the goal is a reduction in greenhouse gas emissions of 90-95%.

-The EU's new law on climate will affect the policy pursued internally in the EU, which in turn could have consequences for Norway.
-Particularly, concerns have been expressed about the EU's introduction of a possible carbon tariff, which could lead to companies with large emissions moving their production out of the EU.
+The EU's law on climate will affect the policy pursued internally in the EU, which in turn could have consequences for Norway.
+Concerns have been expressed in particular about the EU's introduction of a possible carbon tariff, which could lead to companies with large emissions moving their production out of the EU.

-The specific measures that will be implemented to ensure an emission cut of 55% by 2030, and climate neutrality by 2050 in Norway are still uncertain.
+The specific measures that will be implemented to ensure an emission cut of 55% by 2030, and climate neutrality by 2050 are still uncertain.
 The legislation nevertheless sets a strict threshold that future sustainable measures must reach.
-For this reason, it is particularly important for companies that will operate within the EU / EEA to think long-term, and to pursue a sustainable business model.
+For this reason, it is particularly important for companies that will operate within the EU / EEA to think long-term, and to facilitate a sustainable model.
 The alternative can be climate fines, loss of reputation or exclusion from a number of business sectors.

 If you need any specific tips on how to ensure that your business meets the requirements for sustainability, you can download our environmental guide: